 App Store Review & Rejection Recovery Consulting

+Your iOS app got rejected and you have 14 days to respond.
+Or you're about to submit a build that might land in a grey zone.
 Apps launched across consumer, medical, and intimate wellness categories.
 My guideline readings track what App Review enforces in practice, which often diverges from the written document.
 Rejection recovery, pre-submission audits, and grey-zone categories.

 - grey-zone categories: intimate wellness, regulated health, reputationally sensitive content